danielendeg/nugetpackageupdate/specs/PaaS/BYOK/ByokSupport.md

 # Caveats, Risks, Open Questions and Future-Thinking Considerations

-1. As mentioned above, there currently is no Fluent API support for creating Cosmos DB accounts with BYOK.
-However, for dev and testing purposes, the supported PowerShell commands should suffice.
-There is precedence in our service of executing PowerShell scripts.

-2. In the scenario where the customer's key is inaccessible, the CosmosDB team has not yet documented substatus codes for 403s.
-They are continuing to make improvements and better detail errors.

-3. There is currently a PaaS effort in progress to decrease the amount of time for PaaS resource settings to take effect.
+1. There is currently a PaaS effort in progress to decrease the amount of time for PaaS resource settings to take effect.
 Per this [Updating Resource Properties](https://microsofthealth.visualstudio.com/Health/_wiki/wikis/Resolute.wiki/64/Updating-Resource-Properties) spec, there will be an optimization where PaaS will store some settings data (audience, OIDs, token etc) in the customer's Cosmos DB.
 The consequence is that, in the BYOK scenario, this auth settings data is encrypted by the customer's key.
 And if access to the key is lost, this data was not accessible.
 As a consequence, if this happens, AND the FHIR service gets restarted, the service will not be able to get a token to access the Cosmos DB account.
 Effectively, a customer behavior is  preventing the system from getting auth tokens to the Cosmos account.
 Though not desirable, it's possible we are OK with this because a consequence of this scenario is that no clients can access the customer data anyway.
 So, the service behavior in this scenario is the same as if this optimization is not done.
 We just have to be sure that PaaS returns an error that indicates that the cause is an inaccessilbe key, not an internal server error.
 And no alerts should fire.
     - NOTE:  There is a possible mitigation for this in the future: Some time in 2020 the Cosmos DB team plans to support collection-specific BYOK.
 So, we could put this settings data into a different collection from the customer data, and have it not encrypted with the customer's key.

-4. There are various "levels" of customer experience for this BYOK feature, depending on what Cosmos DB provides in the future:
+2. There are various "levels" of customer experience for this BYOK feature, depending on what Cosmos DB provides in the future:

     a.
 The current customer experience of setting up AKV for Cosmos DB BYOK uses a "global identity" service principal.
 The customer must give this principal access to their key.
 For PaaS, this functionally works, but it's not the most desirable option as it doesn't "hide" the backing Comos account.
 This could cause customer confusion.